averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ### 5. Test The App - Got 401 Unauthorized

-Right.
 Now we will test the app using Postman.
 And because we are not authenticated, of course we'll get 401.

 ![2024 01 11 17H42 18](/assets/images/auth-series-2/2024-01-11_17h42_18.png)